Kara Judge of Dover Saddlery sends us her tips for an effective grooming routine in this guest post!

 Step 1: Clean the hooves.
 Clean out your horse’s hooves with a hoof pick.
 If you do this first, you can identify any problems that require attention, such as a loose or missing shoe.
 And as you run your hand down each of your horse’s legs to lift each hoof, you’ll discover any unusual lumps, scrapes or heat that may require treatment that could be applied while you groom your horse.
-Hooflex® Original Liquid or Hooflex Natural Spray from Absorbine® can be applied to the hoof walls to add moisture.
+Hooflex® Original Liquid from Absorbine® can be applied to the hoof walls to add moisture.

 Step 2: Use a curry.
 Currying loosens shedding hair and dirt, massages your horse’s skin and muscles and spreads natural skin oils that protect hair and produce shine.
 Starting at your horse’s upper neck and working toward the tail, use a curry comb in circular motions against the hair growth and only on the fleshiest parts of your horse’s body.
 Be careful when you curry ticklish areas, such as the flank or belly, as touching these areas can trigger defensive behavior in sensitive horses.
 Knock collected hair and grease out of your curry by tapping it frequently against the back of a body brush.